pyeventsourcing/eventsourcing/docs/topics/domainmodel.rst

 results of the work of a command method (perhaps a function of facts from the domain).

-The library has a base class for domain model events called ``DomainEvent``.
+The library has a base class for domain model events called :class:`~eventsourcing.domain.model.events.DomainEvent`.
-Domain events objects can be freely constructed from the ``DomainEvent`` class.
+Domain events objects can be freely constructed from this class.
 Attribute values of a domain event object are set directly from constructor keyword arguments.

 .. code:: python